MeryDeFreitas/First-Website/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AES
+- 🔭 I’m currently working at AES
 - 🌱 I’m currently learning to become a frontend!
 - 📫 How to reach me: merydfds@gmail.com